Types of Whey Protein

 The differences in processing levels means that whey protein hydrolysate is the fastest-absorbing powder: this may or may not be what you want, but the more processed a powder is, the quicker it gets into your bloodstream after consumption.

-The advancements of processing techniques has allowed us to start developing clear proteins - this means we're getting rid of the "milky" part of the whey, leaving us with just the protein to work with.
+The advancements of processing techniques has allowed us to start developing clear proteins: we're getting rid of the "milky" part of the whey, leaving us with just the protein to work with.
 Although the exact techniques are unique to each manufacturer, we've done our best to combat the issues of foaming, acidity, and questionable tastes on the way to developing a great product.

 Back to blog